RediSearch/RediSearch/docs/Highlight.md

 tag.
 This may be used to display the matched text in a different typeface using a markup language, or to otherwise make the text appear differently.

-Redis Search can perform highlighting using the `HIGHLIGHT` keyword.
-If no additional arguments are passed, all _returned fields_ are highlighted using build-in defaults.
+RediSearch can perform highlighting using the `HIGHLIGHT` keyword.
+If no additional arguments are passed, all _returned fields_ are highlighted using built-in defaults.

 The `HIGHLIGHT` keyword accepts the following arguments:

 * **`FIELDS`** If present, must be the first argument.
 This should be followed by the number of fields to highlight, which itself is followed by a list of fields.
 Each field present is highlighted.
-If no `FIELD` directive is passed, then *all* fields returned are highlighted.
+If no `FIELDS` directive is passed, then *all* fields returned are highlighted.

 * **`TAGS`** If present, must be followed by two strings; the first is prepended to each term match, and the second is appended to it.
 If no `TAGS` are specified, a built-in tag value is appended and prepended.